MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/consolidate-shipments-automatic.md

 Expected result:

-- Four shipments are created:
+- Two shipments are created:
-  - The first three shipments created using **CustomerMode** shipment consolidation policy;
+  - The first shipment contains three lines and is created using **CustomerMode** shipment consolidation policy;
-  - The fourth shipment (without **Airways** transportation mode of delivery) is created using **CustomerOrderNo** shipment consolidation policy.
+  - The second shipment (without **Airways** transportation mode of delivery) is created using **CustomerOrderNo** shipment consolidation policy.

 ### Release sales orders from Order set 2